 It can cause symptoms like fatigue, brain fog, intense sugar/carb cravings, lethargy, etc.

 These symptoms are a result of a shift in the way the body burns fuel from primarily glucose, to primarily fats.
-(Click here for a great article on it by Dr. Eades or click here for a another great article on it by Mark Sisson)
+(Check out this great article on it by Dr. Eades or another great article on it by Mark Sisson.)

 Both Mark and Dr. Eades say low-carb adaptation symptoms typically last 2-3 weeks and slowly fades away after that.

 To summarize: “Die-off” symptoms might last anywhere from the first 3-7 days on a real food diet and symptoms related to low-carb adaptation might last anywhere from the first 2-3 weeks.

 So, if you’ve been on Paleo, GAPS, or SCD for 30 days or more and still feel worse than before you started, there’s something more going on…

 3) You Haven’t Customized Your Diet Yet…

 Between die-off and the low-carb flu, the first 30 days on a diet like Paleo, GAPS, or SCD can feel even worse than before you started.

 The honest truth is getting better won’t happen overnight.
 I wish everyone that started these types of diets had dramatic improvement and never gave up, because that would make it really easy for me to get more people to try it.

 Healing gut problems is a gradual process that happens over a long period of time.
 When I started SCD, my diarrhea stopped in 7 days, which was a miracle to me, but it still took years to recover my health.